Stacey Solomon: X Factor

+Post X Factor

 In June 2011, Solomon began working on her debut album, due to be released in 2012.
 Her first single from the album was originally to be released in February, but was delayed.
-On 5 November 2011, Solomon performed to thousands as the headline act at Paisley's Christmas Lights Switch On event.
-In September 2011, it was reported that Solomon was in a bidding war between record labels.
-However, she stated that she will have complete control.
-She was also asked to join The Only Way Is Essex, but turned it down.
+On 5 November 2011, she performed as the headline act at Paisley's Christmas Lights Switch On event.
+In September 2011, it was reported that Solomon was in a bidding war between record labels; however, she stated that she will have complete control.

 On 18 December 2011, Solomon released a cover of Chris Rea's "Driving Home for Christmas" as her Christmas single.
 The single was used for the Iceland Christmas commercial and reached number 27 in the UK Singles Chart.

 On 29 November 2013, Solomon was announced as the headline artist to lead a choir of over 110,000 primary school children.
 She joined the Young Voices tour, which took place from 14 January to 5 February 2014 in Birmingham, Sheffield, London and Manchester.
 The singer performed tracks from her forthcoming debut album on the tour, scheduled for release in 2014.
-Her debut album "Shy" was released in April 2015 along with the title track "Shy".
+Her debut album Shy was released in April 2015 along with the title track single.
 In 2016, she released her second single from the album, "My Big Mistake".

-Solomon returned to the fourteenth series of The X Factor UK on Saturday 2 December 2017 and Sunday 3 December 2017, co-presenting alongside George Shelley.
-She interviewed the fourteenth series' finalists parents, families, relatives and friends at the live finals from ExCeL London on things such as how they feel about their finalist and wishing their finalist good luck.
-The interview is to give the audience a sense of support the finalists have behind them.
-Solomon and Shelley were co-presenters for this purpose of interviewing only, the main presenter being Dermot O'Leary.
-She returned in the same position the following year.

-Solomon has had fashion collaborations with Irish fast fashion brand Primark, including a children's range which she marketed with her own children.
-She paired up with Amazon in 2020.

 Television

+Reality and game shows

 Solomon took part in the tenth series of the reality show I'm a Celebrity...Get Me Out of Here!
 She beat Shaun Ryder in the final and was crowned "Queen of the Jungle".